 Lots of melty cheese and a simple sauce brings this chicken and pasta together for a tasty and satisfying family meal.
 Artichokes and mushrooms add nutritional value and texture to the dish.

 Feel free to adapt the casserole ingredients with what you have on hand and to suit your tastes.
 A combination of mozzarella and cheddar cheeses—or a pizza blend—is a good alternative to all mozzarella.
 While there's no good substitute for the earthy flavor of mushrooms, they can be replaced with another vegetable; add about 1 cup of sliced celery or onions to the skillet and saute it along with the chicken.
 Steamed sliced asparagus, broccoli, peas, or mixed vegetables are suitable replacements for the artichokes.
 For extra color, consider a few tablespoons of chopped pimiento or add about 1/4 to 1/2 cup of diced red bell pepper to the skillet along with the chicken.
+For a vegetarian version, try this recipe for Penne Pasta Bake with Tomatoes and Mozzarella Cheese.

 The casserole makes a fantastic dinner with a Caesar salad or spring greens.
 Toast some garlic bread to go with the meal and enjoy!